Harika-SVL/Shell-Scripting/notes.md

 echo "$test_variable_1"
 echo "$test_variable_2"
 ```
-* In shell if your variable has to be local inside function, you have to explicit
+* In shell, if your variable has to be local inside function, you have to explicit
 ```
 #!/bin/bash